amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version, The invalid URLs - which aren't invalid though and author name fixed.
+In this version, the URL is completed.

 ## Test environments